maxmalikov/Paper-Projects/README.md

 3. Cooperation Evolution (Python) - model of how cooperation may emerge from repeated interactions between agents.

+4. Rationality Model (NetLogo) - model of how certain cooperative strategies can survive and outcompete more selfish strategies.
+Notably, the related paper also provides guidance on consistent strategy choice across multiple game-theoretical environments.

 **Statistical Analysis**

 1. General Social Survey Polarization (Python) - an analysis of the General Social Survey data over 50 years to determine the presence and evolution of polarization in the political opinions of the population.